 These premium, European-made steels are popular with preppers and survivalists for their hardness, durability, and ease of use.
 The LMF easily beat the other 20 popular contenders we compared it to when testing how easy it is for average people (including our young children) to consistently create a high spark volume.
 The amount of pressure needed to throw sparks felt natural.
 The second generation of the Swedish Firesteel pairs the original rod with a tweaked handle design and a striker that’s upgraded with better ergonomics and an integrated whistle.
 LMF offers the Army and Scout versions, which are basically just different sizes, and we recommend the Army over the smaller Scout because the extra size makes it easier to use.

 Most fires per dollar:

 If we wanted to stock up on bulk ferro rods for an emergency, we’d just buy a bunch of the bare Bayite rods with no lanyard or striker.
-You can get the 6” rod without cordage and striker for $10, or a pair of 5” rods for $7 per rod — these are far and away the best value in this whole guide.
+You can get the 6” rod without cordage and striker for around $10, or a pair of 5” rods for a few dollars less per rod — these are far and away the best value in this whole guide.

 Tinder and ferro combo:

 One of the most popular ways to use a ferro rod is to load your tinder pile with fine magnesium shavings.
 These shavings can turbo-charge your firemaking by catching a spark from your steel and flaring up with a white-hot flame that kicks your tinder right off.
 Magnesium is so lightweight, inexpensive, and effective that there’s almost no reason not to keep a small bar or block of it in your kit.